Introduction

 FFTW Library files

 If you’ve done the above correctly, skip this section.
 Probably the most confusing aspect of setting up, especially for QTGMC, is the bitness of the FFTW3.DLL and libfftw3f-3.dll files and where they reside.
 The 32bit versions are 2336KB and must be in the C:\Windows\SysWOW64 folder.
 The 64bit versions are 2708KB and must be in the C:\Windows\System32 folder.
 Yes, those locations do seem the wrong way round but they are correct.
 Here are the FFTW files (they are also included the above package).
 Download and unpack the zip to get access.
 Annoyingly, both versions have the same name, hence the reason I’ve given the file sizes so you can work out which one is which.
-Those of you with an attention to detail will observe that the two files appear to exactly the same.
+Those of you with an attention to detail will observe that the two files appear to be exactly the same.
 That’s because they are!
 By some twisted logic, libfftw3f-3 is simply a renamed fttw3.

 Virtual Dub Setup